-Charlie Lee was featured in the February 2019 issue of The Virginia Lawyer…
+Charlie Lee was featured in a recent issue of The Virginia Lawyer…

 “Devastating, isn’t he?”
 That’s an ESPN announcer describing 22-year-old Charlie Lee in the center of a boxing ring, performing his taekwondo routine in 1986 Atlanta.
 “Lee is noted for his strong, solid stances,” the announcer says.
 “Every block, every punch is perfectly clean, solid, and strong.”
 In the YouTube clip, Lee slices and kicks at the air with precision before a large crowd, his routine set to the music of The Twilight Zone.